Author: Kepion Product Team

 (FileStoreFileId) VALUES(2);

-Note: Please ensure the Kepion SI credential has appropriate security roles within Kepion. (i.e., grant Kepion SI as System Admin or as Modeler).
+Note: Ensure the Kepion SI credential has appropriate security roles within Kepion. (i.e., configure your Kepion SI as a system admin or application modeler).

 EXEC [msdb].[dbo].sp_add_proxy